ritikgupta2002/gitLearning/README.md

 to check the version

      1)git --version

 to initiate a new repository

-1)git init <filename>
+     1)  git init <filename>
 this will create a .git folder in the current directory and remove the previous local repo in the current dir.

 to check what are the files in our directory

      1)  ls

 to give the alias to a command

     1)git config --global alias.cmt ‘commit’ [this is for global use you can do it for local by writing local inplace of global ] we can use git cmt instead of git commit in future.

 to get help

     1) git help

 to check the status

     1) git status

 to see what are the files which are being tracked by git

     1)git ls-files(this contains all the files which are being committed and are on staging area )

 to stage the file

-1)git add . (to add all the files in the directory in the staging area ) 2)git add <filename1> <filename2> ....etc (used to add selected file to staging area)
+     1)git add . (to add all the files in the directory in the staging area )

+     2)git add <filename1> <filename2> ....etc (used to add selected file to staging area)

 to commit the file

      1) git commit -m "message"

 To amend the commit

      1)git commit --amend

 It is not a good practice to do dirty commits like for ex we wrote some code and did the commit after doing commit we realised that we have forgotten to include some 5-6 line code ,now what do we do? , if we add  code to the file  and then again do the next commit that would not be a good practice that would be a dirty commit ,because every commit has a very imp significance , so what you do is you do correction in  the previous commit only by using this command